 Kahrs also had to adapt his 3D computer animation knowledge to characters rendered in real time.
 “VR limits the complexity of the geometry you can push around,” he notes.
 “We had to find a way to turn the weakness of low polygon count characters into an advantage.
 So we made the edges broken and chunky in their design.
 And the characters move on twos, like a lot of classic Disney characters did.”

 Fortunately, Kahrs had the expertise of Chromosphere, the L.A.-based studio that delivered the dreamlike Sonaria for Spotlight Stories last year.
 Chromosphere’s Kevin Dart, the creative director of Sonaria, filled the same role on Age of Sail.
 “Part of what excited me about John’s idea was that I’d never seen anyone try this before,” says Dart.
 “John wanted a realistic sense of water, even though it wasn’t photoreal.
 As a studio, we’re interested in mixing realistic techniques with stylized designs.
 We’re trying to exist in a space in this art form that isn’t over-colonized.”

 Kahrs also had collaborators working in France, Australia, New Zealand and the team at Evil Eye Pictures in San Francisco.
 Animators worked in Maya, with Spotlight’s proprietary game engine running it all in real-time.

 Early audiences who lined up for Age of Sail at the Venice and Los Angeles lm festivals didn’t have to fear sea sickness, as some might expect.
 Kahrs, who grew up around boats and is also a pilot, embraced an elegant solution: “We locked the horizon.
-So even though the ship is rolling all over the place, the steady horizon line keeps you feeling ne.”
+So even though the ship is rolling all over the place, the steady horizon line keeps you feeling fine.”